ncoursol/Total_Perspective_Vortex/README.md

 validation.

 ## Datas
-The recordings are provides from [PhysioNet - EEG Motor Movement/Imagery Dataset](https://physionet.org/content/eegmmidb/1.0.0/).
+The records are provides from [PhysioNet - EEG Motor Movement/Imagery Dataset](https://physionet.org/content/eegmmidb/1.0.0/).

 The PhysioNet Resource’s original and ongoing missions were to conduct and catalyze for biomedical research and education, in part by offering free access to large collections of physiological and clinical data and related open-source software.

 ### Abstract
 This data set consists of over 1500 one- and two-minute EEG recordings, obtained from 109 volunteers, as described below.

+Total uncompressed size: 3.4 GB

+Total zip size: 1.9 GB

+> [!NOTE]
+> The data are provided here in EDF+ format (containing 64 EEG signals, each sampled at 160 samples per second, and an annotation channel).

 ### Experimental Protocol
 Subjects performed different motor/imagery tasks while 64-channel EEG were recorded using the BCI2000 system.
 Each subject performed 14 experimental runs: two one-minute baseline runs (one with eyes open, one with eyes closed), and three two-minute runs of each of the four following tasks: